liferay/liferay-docs/discover/portal/articles/05-document-management/08-using-liferay-sync-desktop.markdown

 each site you want to sync with and then click *Proceed*.

 You now need to specify the local folder that you want to sync with your portal.
-The Sync client will create the specified folder so the folder cannot already exist on your machine.
+The Sync client creates this folder, so you can't use a folder that already exists on your machine.
 By default, this folder is in your user documents folder and is named after your portal.
 For example, since the portal in the screenshots below is running locally, the Sync folder is named *localhost*.
 You can also see that this folder is located in the machine's user documents directory.
 Of course, you're free to place this folder anywhere and call it anything you want.
 Click *Start Syncing* when you're ready to begin syncing files.

 ![Figure 5.17: The first time you run Liferay Sync, you need to tell it how to communicate with your Liferay server.](../../images/sync-setup-01.png)